Help Me Hotline

 Help Me Hotline 2

-The Help Me Hotline and Help Me Online are both free, confidential services that connects individuals to a wide range of resources and services across 18 counties in Northwest Missouri and Doniphan County in Kansas.
-This Information and Referral service is the heart of AFL-CIO Community Services' programming.
+The Help Me Hotline and Help Me Online are free, searchable, confidential services that connects individuals to a wide range of resources and services across 18 counties in Northwest Missouri and Doniphan County in Kansas.

-Oftentimes people needing assistance don’t know where to begin.
-Some don’t like to ask for help, and others give up because they tire of trying to unsuccessfully locate information they need.
-To fill this community need, the staff of AFL-CIO Community Services provide a comprehensive referral service designed to assist all segments of the general population through a database of community resources consisting of health and human service providers, nonprofits, educational programs, support and civic groups, and local, city, and county services.
+The staff of AFL-CIO Community Services provides a comprehensive Information & Referral service designed to assist all segments of the general population through a database of community resources consisting of health and human service providers, nonprofits, educational programs, support and civic groups, and local, city, and county services.

 The comprehensive database is constantly being updated so you’ll always have accurate information.
-The service is available 24 hours a day, 7 days a week, 365 days a year, by both phone and through this website.
+Access to these services are available 24 hours a day, 7 days a week, 365 days a year, by phone and/or through this website.

-Visit the Help Me Online: In addition to the Help Me Hotline, the agency's resource database can now be accessed by visiting the Help Me Online Resource Guide.
+The agency's database can now be accessed by visiting Help Me Online.
 This search engine is available 24 hours a day, 7 days a week, 365 days a year, in more than 170 languages.
 And it’s just a click away.

 If you cannot find services that meet your needs through Help Me Online, need assistance navigating this extensive web resource, or would like additional guidance concerning any issues your family might be experiencing, please call 816.364.1131 and a Call Specialist will assist you.